zachooz/Starfield/README.md

 Starfield with an Oddball
 =========================
-For this assignment you will make a simple animation of fireworks.
-This common animation is called a "starfield" since it can also be used to simulate movement through a field of stars.

 Program requirements:
 Your program must use two classes to model the particles.
 A "Normal" particle class and an "Oddball" partcle class All the particles must be stored in a single array using an interface.